notForLongMate/Shallow-Learning-practices-predicting-change-in-unemployment-rate-with-GDP-growth-rate/README.md

 Installation:
-1. For beginner, you may simply download the .zip file after pressing the greed "<>code" button. for Pros, you may try git clone https://github.com/notForLongMate/Shallow-Learning-practices-predicting-change-in-unemployment-rate-with-GDP-growth-rate.git
+1. For beginner, you may simply download the .zip file after pressing the greed "<>code" button. for Pros, you may try "git clone https://github.com/notForLongMate/Shallow-Learning-practices-predicting-change-in-unemployment-rate-with-GDP-growth-rate.git" in Git Bash, ig?

 2. Open the project.ipynb with suitable tools like vs code or jupyter notebook.